• Skip to primary navigation

 • In a saucepan over medium heat, add vinegar, sugar, water, salt, mustard seed, celery seed, and turmeric.
 Whisk to combine.

 • Heat to boiling and cook for 1 minute, or until sugar is completely dissolved.
-Remove from heat and allow to cool to warm.
+Remove from heat and allow to cool.

 • Pour liquid into jars to completely cover cucumbers and onions.
 Depending on how tightly packed cucumbers are, you may have leftover brine.